Erwachen6/awake/readme.txt

-git is a good software.
+Git is a distributed version control system.
-git is free to all of us.
+Git is free software.